galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 >
 >    <br/>
 >
->    Add the following lines to your `group_vars/galaxyservers.yml` file:
+>    Add the following lines to your `group_vars/all.yml` file, creating it if it doesn't exist:
 >
 >    ```yaml
 >    # CVMFS vars